sethuramanio/CS-598--Forest_Sensing/README.md

 Steps to run planning:
-1. Python libararies os, numpy, scipy, pandas, seaborn, matplotlib, and pickle required.
+1. Python libraries os, numpy, scipy, pandas, seaborn, matplotlib, and pickle required.
+Version must be recent.
+Note: seaborn and pandas must be compabtible with each other.
 2. Navigate to `planning/src`.
 3. Run `main.py` to run experiments.
 This will create `planning/outputs` and will fill with .png maps and .pkl data files.
 4. Run `process_results.py` to process the results.
 This saves files `planning/outputs/all_data_${i}.pkl` with processed data in the form of numpy arrays.